mdotstrange/NightmarePuppeteerPublic/SceneControls.md

+**All these controls might not be implemented in the Steam build yet | Refer to the manual for the builds latest controls**

 **MENU CAMERA CONTROLS(Edit Actor menu/Edit Actor head menu**
 * Move camera = MiddleMouseClick + click drag
 * Rotate camera = RightMouseClick + click drag